 Is there an age beyond which you can’t have a knee replacement?
 Dave Duffy explains.

 Ice is often recommended for knee pain, even though research suggests it’s not particularly effective.
 So why use it?
-Yorkshire Knee Clinic’s Jon Smith explains.
+Yorkshire Knee Clinic’s Jim Newman explains.

 Yorkshire Knee Clinic’s Dave Duffy explains why the knee pain you’re feeling may not come from the knee at all.